-$$V \coloneqq \ldots \mid \mathsf{inj}i \: V \; \mathsf{as} \; \tau$$
+$$V := \dots \mid \operatorname{inj}i V \text{ as } \tau$$

-Exercise 16 Describe the extension with the option type.
+Exercise 18 Describe the extension with the option type.

 3.6.5 Modularity of extensions

 The three preceding extensions are very similar.
 Each one introduces:

 - a new type constructor, to classify values of a new shape; - new expressions, to construct and destruct values of a new shape. - new typing rules for new forms of expressions; - new reduction rules, to specify how values of the new shape can be destructed; - new evaluation contexts, but just to propagate reduction under the new constructors.